Heavy Breathing in Cats

 How can I help my cat with breathing problems?

 Take your cat to the vet if you notice breathing problems; treatment will depend on the underlying cause.
-At home, try to keep the air filtered and clean for your cat.
+Try to keep the air filtered and clean for your cat at home.

 When should I be concerned about my cat’s breathing?

-You should be concerned if your cat is having trouble breathing often or they have a consistent respiratory rate of over 50 breaths per minute, along with other symptoms such as foaming at the mouth or blue-tinged gums.
+You should be concerned if your cat is having trouble breathing often or has a consistent respiratory rate of over 50 breaths per minute, along with other symptoms such as foaming at the mouth or blue-tinged gums.

 Why is my pregnant cat breathing fast?